 Fig. 6 Stroke outcomes in the NAVIGATE ESUS and RE-SPECT ESUS trials10,11 (A) and in the COMPASS trial122 (B).

 bid, twice daily; CI, confidence interval; HR, hazard ratio; SE, systemic embolism.

 Tables

+Table 1 Overview of results from prespecified subanalyses of phase III studies of NOACs for stroke prevention